List of historic properties in Queen Creek, Arizona: History

 In 1990, members of the community established the San Tan Historical Society.
 The mission of the society is to preserve the area's heritage.
 The society collects, preserves, documents, and displays the histories and artifacts of the Chandler Heights, Combs, Higley, and Queen Creek Communities.
-There are various properties in the town of Queen Creek which are considered historical and have been included either in the National Register of Historic Places or listed as such by the San Tan Historical Society.
+Various properties in the town of Queen Creek are considered historical and have been included either in the National Register of Historic Places or listed as such by the San Tan Historical Society.

 The Town of Queen Creek, however, lacks the authority to deny a demolition permit.
 Therefore, the owner of a property, listed either in the National Register of Historic Places or considered historical by the San Tan Historical Society, may demolish the historical property in question if they so desire.
 An example of this is the historic Water Tower which was built in 1952 for the Producers Cotton Gin.
 The water tower was to be demolished, but in 1999, the Schnepf family purchased it and moved it to the grounds of the Schnepf Farms.
 According to Jim McPherson, Arizona Preservation Foundation Board President: "It is crucial that residents, private interests, and government officials act now to save these elements of our cultural heritage before it is too late."

 The historic Schnepf Farms is located five miles southeast of the town.
 The area was purchased by Jack and Maude Schnepf in 1941.
-They were among the first settlers to buy a cotton picker, put in cement ditches and dig sumps to catch and recycle wastewater.
+They were among the first settlers to buy a cotton picker, put in cement ditches, and dig sumps to catch and recycle wastewater.
 Jack and Raymond Schnepf invented and manufactured the aluminum irrigation tube.
-As neighboring farm owners sold their properties to developers, the Schnepf Family purchased unique farm buildings from these neighboring farms and incorporated them on the Schnepf Farm to preserve the history of these farms.
+As neighboring farm owners sold their properties to developers, the Schnepf Family purchased unique farm buildings from these neighboring farms and incorporated them into the Schnepf Farm to preserve the history of these farms.